neilabenlakhal/neilabenlakhal.github.io/about.markdown

 permalink: /about/
 ---

+### About Me

-*I am an associate professor in computer science.
-Originally from Tunisia, I studied computer science before moving to Tokyo in 2001.
-I completed a master’s degree and then a PhD in 2007 and I am currently teaching at Enicarthage.
+*I am an assistant professor in the Computer Science.
+I graduated from ISG in Tunisia before moving to Tokyo in 2001.
+I completed a master’s degree and then a PhD in 2007 and I am currently teaching at the Computer Engineering Department @ Enicarthage.
 My courses introduce students to service oriented computing and Web computing with a focus on Web services, microservices, software architectures and Web programming.*

 ### Courses I have tought: